Mushymato/GrassVariety/docs/more-grass-shim.md

 Grass Variety has the ability to utilize content packs created for More Grass, with these limitations:
 1. Nothing specific to the `content.json` of More Grass content pack is supported, that means no location blacklist/whitelist settings.
 2. The player facing config options of More Grass don't exist in Grass Variety, because Grass Variety gives this power to content packs instead.
+3. There's no way to dynamically change settings for More Grass packs loaded this way.

 ## manifest.json